iManage Work contains two basic objects called documents and containers.

 A document folder can store folders and documents and emails.
 Folders can be created in workspaces, tabs, or other folders.
 A folder created directly within a workspace is called a root-level folder.
 As a best practice, iManage recommends using as few root-level folders as possible to better organize the information.

 Folders have properties.
 One property is called doctype, which declares that folder to a specific document type.
-Two doctypes are available by default: Document and Email.
+Two doctypes are available by default, and when a folder of one of these doctypes is opened, the display gets customized as follows:

 Other doctypes may be created and customized by the iManage Work system administrator.